 Using a ton of block quotes throughout your paper makes you look bad.
 If all you can do is share what other people wrote, it makes your professor question what you understand about the topic you spent so much time researching.

-Writing things in your own words can be scary, especially if you are afraid of plagiarism, but writing things in your own words does not mean that you do not cite your references.
+Writing things in your own words can be scary, especially if you are afraid of plagiarism, but writing stuff in your own words does not mean that you do not cite your references.
 Instead, you say things like “According to Smith, 73% of people will _______.
 (Smith, 2017, p.
 14).”
 You take what that person stated in their article, and you write what they said in your own words.
 After you rewrite what they said, you cite them in-text, and then you cite them later when you create your works cited page (which I talked about how to create a few weeks ago.)

 You can also cut down on massive blocks of quotes by only sharing a sentence from time to time.
 In my thesis, I did not have to create many of those indented quote blocks because I made my direct quotes a lot more concealed.
 In APA, at least, you do not have to create those quote indentions unless you share multiple lines of someone else’s work.
 So, to avoid all that, I shared only the most pertinent parts of other people’s papers in my work.
 You can quote others, just make sure that other people’s work does not take over your work.